ugermann/marian-docker/README.md

    ```
    to have the container make use of the GPU #0.
    See https://github.com/NVIDIA/nvidia-docker for more information on
    using the host's GPU in a running docker container.

+   Note that docker-compose does currently not support the --gpus feature: https://github.com/docker/compose/issues/6691

 You'll find a web translation page at `http://localhost:18080/api/elg/v1`